-- General Duty Safety Switches – General duty safety switches can be used in a wide range of applications.
-These include residential, commercial, or light industrial uses.
+- General duty safety switches: General duty safety switches can be used in a wide range of applications, including residential, commercial, or light industrial uses.
 The general duty safety switches we carry are load-break rated and optimized for use with light-duty motor circuits.
 They can also be used for service entrance applications.

-- Heavy-Duty Safety Switches – Heavy-duty safety switches are used in commercial and industrial applications.
-They are load-break rated, dependable, and provide reliable operation for mission-critical functions.
+- Heavy-duty safety switches: Heavy-duty safety disconnect switches are used in commercial and industrial applications.
+They’re load-break rated, dependable, and provide reliable operation for mission-critical functions.

-- Elevator Contol Switches – Elevator control switches provide all-in-one solutions that make it easy to adhere to NFPA and other applicable building codes.
+- Elevator control switches: Elevator control switches provide all-in-one solutions that make it easy to adhere to NFPA and other applicable building codes.
 Easily installed, these switches provide reliable, comprehensive control.

-- Double Door Safety Switches – Exposure to line-side power is a very real risk.
-Double door safety switches provide considerable protection against line-side power.
-The compartmentalized design and built-in internal barrier separate the switching compartment from the fuse compartment, thus eliminating the potential of line-side power contact.
+- Double-door safety switches: Exposure to line-side power is a very real risk.
+Double-door safety switches provide considerable protection against line-side power.
+The compartmentalized design and built-in internal barrier separate the switching compartment from the fuse compartment, thus eliminating the potential for line-side power contact.

-For more information about the safety switches we offer, contact PSI Control Solutions at (704) 594-4107.
-It is our pleasure to help you select the switch that is best suited for the needs of your business.
+For more about the disconnect switches we offer, contact PSI Power & Controls at (704) 594-4107.
+It’s our pleasure to help you select the switch that’s best for the needs of your business.